prakharsdev/betsson-retail-etl-pipeline/README.md

 ### Testing Strategy

-By using `pytest`, I enforce confidence in every transformation:
+To ensure trust in every transformation, I used `pytest` to validate both business logic and data model integrity.

+Since the dataset is relatively small (\~500k rows), I decided to run tests across the **entire dataset** instead of just sampling.
+This gives full coverage with no performance cost at this scale.
+The unit tests cover:

+* Cleaning logic: confirm invalid or null rows are removed correctly
+* Revenue calculation: verify `TotalPrice = Quantity * Price`
-* I validate foreign key consistency across the fact and dimension tables.
+* Star schema joins: ensure all foreign keys in the fact table are valid
-* I confirm that data cleaning removes bad rows without affecting valid entries.
-* I check that my assumptions (e.g., system StockCodes having 0 revenue) hold true post-cleaning.

-This makes the pipeline safe to use in automation or CI/CD contexts.

-NB!
-Because the dataset is small (~500k rows), I ran full checks in my unit tests that includes cleaning, revenue logic, and FK relationships.
-But in a real production setup with millions of rows, I’d sample key slices, validate aggregated outputs, or use mocks and fixture stubs to keep tests fast and reliable.
+* Assumption checks: e.g., suspicious `StockCodes` like `POST` are retained and logged, not dropped
+* Data types: `InvoiceDate` is properly parsed as datetime
+* Edge handling: large quantities/prices are preserved, not silently removed

+If this were a large production dataset, I would’ve taken a different approach to keep the tests fast and maintainable:

+* Sampled representative data slices for cleaning and join validation
+* Validated aggregates (e.g., country-wise revenue sums) instead of full-row checks
+* Used **mocks or fixture stubs** to isolate transformation logic and unit-test them in isolation

+This hybrid strategy helps ensure both **correctness** and **scalability** depending on data volume.

 ### Logging